mbedez/DiscordBot/README.md

 - py-cord : A library used to communicate between python and discord API, fork of discord.py
 - python-dotenv : A library used to secure your **config file**
 - requests : A library used to make https requests
-- youtube_dl : A library used to dl the audio of a youtube video
+- youtube-dl : A library used to dl the audio of a youtube video
 - PyNaCl : A library to play audio
 - Pillow : A library used to edit an image
 - bs4 : A library used to parse html